-The Monday Night Concert Series features the duo “Switchback” at 7 p.m.
-Monday, March 13, 2017, at the Oak Park Arms retirement community, 408 S. Oak Park Ave.
+The Monday Night Concert at the Oak Park Arms features a performance by the Switchback Irish Duo at 7 p.m.
+Monday, March 12, at the Oak Park Arms, 408 S. Oak Park Avenue.

 For more than 20 years, Brian FitzGerald and Martin McCormack have been entertaining audiences around the world with their unique American Roots music blended with Celtic soul.
 FitzGerald plays guitar and mandolin, and McCormack plays bass and guitar.
 They both perform the vocals.